flybywiresim/docs/docs/pilots-corner/beginner-guide/landing.md

         ![LS button on glareshield](../assets/beginner-guide/landing/GLARE-LS-button.png "LS button on glareshield"){loading=lazy align=left}
         ![LS Mode on PFD and ND](../assets/beginner-guide/landing/LS-Mode.png "LS Mode on PFD and ND"){align=right width=75%}

-- Make sure we are on the correct altitude (5,000ft in this example) and we should not have an approach angle larger than 30°.<br/>
+- Make sure we are on the correct altitude (5000 ft in this example) and we should not have an approach angle larger than 30°.<br/>

     ![EDDM ILS 26R chart](../assets/beginner-guide/landing/EDDM-ILS-26R-30-chart.png "EDDM ILS 26R chart"){loading=lazy}<br/>
     ![EDDM glideslope](../assets/beginner-guide/landing/EDDM-ILS-26R-GS-chart.png "EDDM glideslope"){loading=lazy}